guanwei0711/cuda/gemm/README.md

 ### Analysis
   - Vectorization together with the tuned shared memory access pattern mitigates the MIO throttle stalls.
-  - With MIO throttle reduced, the dominant remaining stall is **Long Scoreboard**.
+  - Besides MIO throttle, the second dominant remaining stall is **Long Scoreboard**.

 ### Bottleneck & next step
 - To hide the Long Scoreboard latency, **double buffering** and **software pipelining** can overlap the next tile's global loads with the current tile's compute, improving **instruction-level parallelism**.